Orthopaedic Acupuncture 6 Month Diploma Course

 - Theory section: needle puncturing; types of reducing and reinforcing needle manipulations; electro-stimulation; demonstration

-- Practical section: individual practice on needle cushions; practicing needling on each other
+– Practical section: individual practice on needle cushions; practising needling on each other

 III.
-Musculo-skeletal medicine from TCM perspective etiology, pathology, principles and methods of diagnosis and treatment.
+Musculo-skeletal medicine from TCM perspective aetiology, pathology, principles and methods of diagnosis and treatment.
 General acupuncture and herbal treatment, moxibustion and cupping

 IV.
 The physical body from TCM perspective posture, exercises and training, stretching, mobilisation, rest and diet/nutrition

-- Practical section: stretching in pairs and by oneself; basic standing and posture training; practicing moxibustion and cupping
+– Practical section: stretching in pairs and by oneself; basic standing and posture training; practising moxibustion and cupping

 Special Section